light-and-ray/sd-webui-replacer/README.md

 Default settings designed for using lcm lora for fast upscale.
 It requires lcm lora I mentioned, cfg scale 1.0 and sampling steps 4.
 There is no difference in quality for my opinion

+Despite in txt2img for lcm lora DPM++ samplers produses awful results, while hires fix it produces a way better result.
+So I recommend to "Use the same sampler" option

 ### Extention name
 If you don't like "Replacer" name of this extention, you can override it using envirovment variable `SD_WEBUI_REPLACER_EXTENTION_NAME`